este/este/README.md

 - __generated__ dirs are stored in repo because deployment to Zeit Now.
 I don't know how to set Now deploy to add git ignored files.
 I also don't know how to run npm relay in Now cloud, because it depends on watchman.

-- '$FlowFixMe Flow bug' for connected components, type inference should work, but HOCs breaks it.
-Leave it as is for now.